A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Details for the Slashdot Experiment

-In this section, we analyze public network data from Slashdot, a news website renowned for its specific user community, as provided by~\cite{leskovec2009community}.
+Finally, we analyze public network data from Slashdot, a news website renowned for its specific user community, as provided by~\cite{leskovec2009community}.
 The degree distribution of this network is presented in Figure~\ref{fig:Slashdot:degree}.
 The network comprises 82,168 nodes and 582,533 edges.

-Notably, unlike the Watts-Strogatz network, the Slashdot network exhibits a long-tailed degree distribution.
+Note that unlike the Watts-Strogatz network, the Slashdot network exhibits a long-tailed degree distribution -- most nodes have small degree whereas a few nodes have a large degree.
+This long-tailed degree distribution is very common in real-world networks.
 We employed the same potential outcome functions as used in the Watts-Strogatz network and applied our methods to this real-world network.
-For our experiments, both Bernoulli and graph cluster randomizations (with 512 clusters) were conducted. {Here $\mu(\bm{1})=6.0$, $\mu(\bm{0})=1.5$, and $\tau=4.5$}.
+For our experiments, both Bernoulli and graph cluster randomizations (with 1024 clusters) were conducted. {Here $\mu(\bm{1})=6.0$, $\mu(\bm{0})=1.5$, and $\tau=4.5$}.

 Nearest neighbors results are presented in Figure~\ref{fig:appendix:soc}.
 As illustrated in the figures, all the primary conclusions drawn from the Watts-Strogatz network are applicable here.
 For example, a smaller value of $K$ results in less biased estimation, albeit with a larger variance.
 Additionally, integrating our approach with graph cluster randomization yields the least biased estimation.
-It is worth noting that in comparison to the Watts-Strogatz model, where the degree distribution is less skewed, a smaller value of $K$ seems to violate the positivity requirement more easily here.
-This is because nodes with a larger degree may be less likely to present a representation that closely resembles the fully treated or non-treated representations (much less likely to become a nearest neighbor).
+It is worth noting that in comparison to the Watts-Strogatz model, where the degree distribution is less skewed, a smaller value of $K$ seems to violate the positivity requirement more easily in the Slashdot experiment.
+This is because nodes with a larger degree may be less likely to have a causal network motif representation that closely resembles the fully treated or non-treated representations (much less likely to become a nearest neighbor to $\vr^{(1)}$ or $\vr^{(0)}$).